neilrenicker/dotfiles/README.md

 The specified file will be moved to the `~/.dotfiles` directory with the dot prefix removed.
 The original file will be deleted, then symlinked from `~/.dotfiles` back to its original location.
+It will now stay in sync and be easily managed with source control.

 ## Features